 To begin the design process, SLD conducted competitor audits as well as audits of multiple Industrial Bank branches located across the country.
 Through the audits and interviews with various members of the Industrial Bank management team, three key words emerged that served as the foundation of the new branch experience: connected, green, and innovative.

 Building upon these three words, the entire redesign was able to focus on creating a better customer experience–regardless of financial life stage–while also reinforcing the leadership role of Industrial Bank.

 The redesigned branch serves as a hub that connects Industrial Bank with customers, staff, and the community.
 An exterior façade acts as a community landmark and drives strong brand recognition through an eye-catching digital screen and full height glazing for transparency.

 Once inside, a warm, approachable, and flexible space that leverages a modular design provides a personalized and engaging experience for customers.
 A curved wall in the waiting area is used to symbolize embracement and showcase Industrial Bank’s commitment in accompanying its customers through different financial stages.
 Behind the curved wall, a Wealth Management Center leverages a darker color palette, marble stone and conscientiously selected furniture to create a truly VIP experience.
 The sophisticated and elegant atmosphere allows customers to comfortably relax and interact with digital equipment.

-Given Industrial Bank’s commitment to sustainability, the new design incorporated many green initiatives, including environmentally friendly and LEED certified materials, a self-irrigated green wall to purify the air, a centralized power and timer system to limit energy consumption, and Smart Glass to allow the alteration of light transmission.
+Given Industrial Bank’s commitment to sustainability, the new design incorporated many green initiatives, including environmentally friendly materials, a self-irrigated green wall to purify the air, a centralized power and timer system to limit energy consumption, and Smart Glass to allow the alteration of light transmission.